snehilvj/adash/README.md

 It started with my need to be able to create realtime dashboards with `dash`, specifically with event-driven architecture.
-Using `async-dash` with components from [dash-extensions](https://github.com/thedirtyfew/dash-extensions) such as WebSocket, EventSource, etc. you can create truly events based dashboards.
+Using `async-dash` with components from [dash-extensions](https://github.com/thedirtyfew/dash-extensions) such as WebSocket, EventSource, etc. you can create truly events based or realtime dashboards.

 #### Table Of Contents